 Each day, a parent will turn the appliance once.
-The best time to turn the expander is after dinner, so that it is comfortable before sleeping.
+The best time to turn the expander is after dinner, so it’s comfortable before sleeping.
 You will be given instructions on how to turn the expander and an opportunity to turn it twice while in the office.

 What will the appliance feel like after it is turned?

 After each turn, the teeth may feel tight or sore.
 This will last for only 15 to 30 minutes.
-During the first few days of turning, Tylenol or Advil may be needed.
-Make sure that each turn is complete, with the new keyhole in view, ready for the next adjustment.
-Remove the key toward the back of the mouth so you are not "unturning" the appliance.
+During the first few days of turning, Tylenol or Advil may be helpful.
+Make sure that each turn is complete, with the new keyhole in view and ready for the next adjustment.
+Remove the key toward the back of the mouth so you are not “unturning” the appliance.

 What else can be expected?

-As expansion is taking place, you will notice a space opening between the two upper front teeth and these teeth may be sensitive to pressure.
-This means that the expander is working properly, as the two parts of the upper jaw are moving apart.
-This space may get quite large during the first few weeks of expansion.
-The space will close later, when turning of the expander is complete.
+The space may get quite large during the first few weeks of expansion.
+The space will close later, when the turning of the expander is complete.
 Your front teeth may be sensitive and feel slightly loose during expansion.
-Some soreness on the bridge of the nose may be experienced.
+Some soreness on the bridge of the nose may also be experienced.

 How long will the expander be used?

-The expander will be turned once every day for 6 weeks.
-During this time of activation, you will visit the office every 3 weeks.
+The expander will be turned once every day for six weeks.
+During this time of activation, you will visit the office every three weeks.
 If you are unable to keep your appointment, stop turning the expander until your next visit.
-After the initial 6 weeks of expansion, the expander will remain in the mouth for 4 to 6 months.
-This will allow the upper jaw to stabilize.
-The expander is not turned during this time period.

 Extra time will be needed when brushing to keep the expander free of food and plaque.
 You will receive helpful hints along with special brushes to keep the expander clean and comfortable.
 Brush the expander before turning to provide a clear view of the keyhole.